NXP/eiq-model-zoo/tasks/object-detection/yolov4tiny/README.md

 ## Version and changelog

-Initial release of quantized int8 model.
+Initial release of quantized int8 and float32 models.

 ## Tested configurations